Greetings

 Learn more at jpdb.io

-It's important to note though that most of these words are not as common in spoken Japanese and may even be seen as unnatural depending on the situation.
+It is important to note though that most of these words are less common in spoken Japanese and may even be seen as unnatural depending on the situation.
 You might just hear more natural phases like どないでっか? (donaidekka), instead of げんきですか? (genki desu ka).
 Try to listen to real Japanese conversations to pick up the more natural ways.

 Notes on Formality